History of organic farming: Post-World War II

 In Havana, Cuba, the loss of Soviet economic support following the collapse of the Soviet Union in 1991 led to a focus on local agricultural production and the development of a unique state-supported urban organic agriculture program called organopónicos.

 Since the early 1990s, the retail market for organic farming in developed economies has been growing by about 20% annually due to increasing consumer demand.
 Concern for the quality and safety of food, and the potential for environmental damage from conventional agriculture, are apparently responsible for this trend.

+Economics

+In 2001, the global market value of certified organic products was estimated at US$20 billion.
+By 2014, retail sales of organic products reached US$80 billion worldwide.
+North America and Europe accounted for more than 90% of all organic product sales in 2014.
+By 2024, global sales of organic products exceeded €134 billion.